ericcornelissen/svgo-action/docs/options.md

 Alternatively, the _comments_ option can be used to configure the contents of comments by the Action.
-By setting the value to a string, comments are enabled and the string will parsed as a template (see [commit message templating]).
+By setting the value to a string, comments are enabled and the string will be used as the comment.
+The comment can be a template string as described in [the templating documentation].

 ### Examples